 Why do you think that companies like to change their logo identity or branding?
 Most of the time, it is because companies want to keep up with new logo design trends as they develop to avoid falling behind their current or emerging competitors.
 It may be that a company has decided to undergo a sudden and complete rebrand or they have decided to slowly merge into a new brand.
 Either way, a new logo and/or new branding elements must be created to do so.

 Logos have been around in one form or another for several thousands of years.
 Think about how the Ancient Egyptians branded animals and walls with hieroglyphs to mark ownership, and how the Ancient Romans and Greeks marked their pottery and art to identify the manufacturer.
-Many great faiths all over the world adopted symbols for ease of recognition and association to people, ideas, and products.
+Many great faiths all over the world adopted symbols for ease of recognition and association with people, ideas, and products.

 Branding is by no means a new phenomenon.
 The branding we think of today started evolving in the industrial revolution and the era after World War I, but it has existed since nearly 5,000 years ago when people began trading.
+During the medieval times in Europe, visual languages appeared as heraldic crests and symbolic signages.
+Heraldries are associated with design elements that give societal meaning and status.
+Certain sets of colors and shapes would represent different noble families.
+These sets of images were combined to create a unique coat of arms for every noble family.

 Over the last century, our lifestyles have gradually become more complex.
 This has been a period that observed exponential growth in almost every field of work.
 Print and advertising have also pushed logos to the limelight.
 In hindsight, becoming memorable to the consumer has become a huge challenge.
 Let’s take a look at a few major brands and how they’ve evolved over time.

 The 70s were an era of color and funky letters.
 Many logos were updated during this time from black and white to bright color.
 Big block letters were in, and sans serif fonts made appearances throughout many different logos.
+In this period, a new non-decorative approach was implemented which lowered the standards of a logo’s artistic design to a more simplistic design.
+The design styles were simplified to integrate the text and image with a pictorial collage.

 Today, logo trends are gearing more towards minimalism.
 Brands are rolling out logos that are more honest and simplified to better resonate with people.
 Versatility is the primary reason for these simplified designs.
 With more of an emphasis on digital marketing and mobile devices, it is increasingly important to have logo designs that can adapt to small screen sizes and can capture the attention of the consumer.